Hellenic Navy: World War II (1939–1945)

-Post-war era (1950–1980)
+Post-war era (1945–1980)

 After World War II, the Royal Hellenic Navy was significantly strengthened by the concession of British and Italian ships.
 The organisation also changed in line with modern naval doctrines of that era after the entrance into NATO in 1952.
 At the beginning of the 1950s, US military aid formed the core of the country's armed forces.
 The Royal Hellenic Navy received the first Bostwick-class destroyers which took on the name Beasts (Θηρία), while withdrawing the British ones.

 The next significant change was during the early 1970s, when Greece was the first Mediterranean naval force to order missile-equipped fast attack craft (Combattante II) and the Type 209 submarines, whereas US military aid continued in the form of FRAM II type destroyers.
 In 1979, the Hellenic Navy placed an order in the Netherlands for two modern Standard-class frigates (the Elli class).
 These were the first acquisitions of new main surface vessels, rather than the use of second-hand ships, in almost four decades.

-Modern era (1980-2022)
+Modern era (1980–2024)

-The arrivals of Hydra class (MEKO 200 HN) and more Standard-class frigates along with the orders for more missile corvettes, Poseidon-class (Type 209) submarines and naval helicopters allowed the retirement of the obsolete vessels.
+The arrivals of Hydra class (MEKO 200 HN) and more Standard-class frigates, along with the orders for more missile corvettes, Poseidon-class (Type 209) submarines, and naval helicopters allowed for the retirement any obsolete vessels.
 Greece also received four Charles F. Adams-class destroyers from the US Navy in 1991–1992.
-All four were decommissioned after only ten years in service, since their electronics and armament eventually became obsolete and they required large crews.
-The advance continued when Greece ordered Type 214 submarines that feature an air-independent propulsion (AIP) system, Sikorsky S-70B-6/10 Aegean Hawk helicopters and Project 1232.2 Zubr-class hovercraft from Russia and Ukraine.
-Later actions included the modernization of Standard-class frigates with new electronics and radar systems and the modernization of Glaukos and Poseidon-class submarines with new sonars, electronics and air-independent propulsion engines (programs Neptune I/II).
+All four were decommissioned after only ten years in service, since their electronics and armament eventually became obsolete, and they required large crews.
+Greece ordered Type 214 submarines that feature an air-independent propulsion (AIP) system, Sikorsky S-70B-6/10 Aegean Hawk helicopters, and Project 1232.2 Zubr-class hovercraft from Russia & Ukraine.
+Later actions included the modernization of Standard-class frigates with new electronics & radar systems, and the modernization of Glaukos and Poseidon-class submarines with new sonars, electronics & air-independent propulsion engines (programs Neptune I/II).